sidkshatriya/rd/README.md

 ## Running `rd` via `cargo`

-Invoking `rd` without any command line parameters will give you help.
+Invoking `cargo run` without any command line parameters will give you help.
 ```bash
 $ cd rd
 # This command will provide general help on rd